IlyasKadi/2048-Game/README.md

 }
  ```
- > As shown above .. the query to fill up the listview makes sure to put on the scores in a DESC order and DISTINCT values to avoid redundancy.
+ > As shown above, the query to fill up the listview makes sure to put on the scores in a DESC order and DISTINCT values to avoid redundancy.